eliheuer/dotfiles/README.md

-# Eli Heuer's .dotfiles
+# .dotfiles
-A collection of configuration files and scripts I use with Ubuntu+i3.
+A collection of configuration files and scripts.